-The Director of Estates and Campus Services is responsible for the built estate, with the Deputy Vice-Chancellor leading the University with its carbon reduction plan and delivery of a net-zero future.
-The Sustainability Strategy Group, chaired by the Deputy Vice-Chancellor annually monitors Carbon Plans and Targets.
+The Director of Property and Campus Services is responsible for the built estate, with the Deputy Vice-Chancellor leading the University with its carbon reduction plan and delivery of a net-zero future.
+The Sustainability Implementation Group, chaired by the Deputy Vice-Chancellor annually monitors Carbon Plans and Targets.

 As a University, we understand that our use of fossil-fuel derived energy is contributing to global climate change.
 In 2019, the University declared a Climate Emergency and in 2020 approved a target to reach net-zero Scope 1 and 2 carbon by 2030, and eliminate any Scope 1 and 2 carbon offsetting by 2050.
-Our 2005 Scope 1 and 2 baseline emission rate was calculated as 15,015 tonnes CO2e, and we have already achieved a significant reduction in energy usage, down 42% per m2 in 2020/21.
+Our 2005 Scope 1 and 2 baseline emission rate was calculated as 13,850 tonnes CO2e, and we have already achieved a significant reduction in kWh energy usage, down 43.9% per m2 in 2022/23.

-We invest many hundreds of thousands of pounds in carbon reduction, with a dedicated annual budget of 5% (circa £120,000) of our energy bills set aside for specific projects and initiatives each year, for items not addressed through the maintenance budget for replacing assets due to normal wear and tear.
+We invest many hundreds of thousands of pounds in carbon reduction for specific projects and initiatives each year, for items not addressed through the maintenance budget which replaces assets due to normal wear and tear.
 Between 2018 and 2019, Bangor University invested £2.5 million in energy efficiency improvements as part of the Welsh Government’s ReFit Cymru scheme.
 In total, the scheme is projected to reduce the University’s energy consumption by around 12%.
 For more information, see the ReFit Case Study page.